Romania Project 2 - Comanesti

 It was in 2020 that Flame Trust built a playground for children with physical and mental disabilities at a home in Sighet, Maramures in Romania (see more here on this first project).

-Successfully directed and delivered by Calin Rezmuves, Flame’s ‘Practical Assistant’ and also from Romania, a new playground was constructed - on budget, and to a very high standard.
+Successfully directed and delivered by Calin Rezmuves, also from Romania, a new playground was constructed - on budget, and to a very high standard.
 It received National acclaim, and was featured on TV.

-The project will again be directed by Calin, but will be also in partnership with ‘Crai Nou’ public kindergarten and Habitat for Humanity, where Flame has established strong links.
+The second project will again be directed by Calin, but will be also in partnership with ‘Crai Nou’ public kindergarten and Habitat for Humanity.

 The Kindergarten has 128 children – many with learning difficulties and from challenged backgrounds - in a very poor neighbourhood of COMANESTI – a small town near to BACAU.
 The school has systematically been excluded from investment by the local municipality over many years.

 The building itself is very old and although it used to enjoy a playground facility, this was dismantled so as not to cause an accident for the children.

 Construction will begin in the second half of 2022.
 There is a large plot of land that will be used for this purpose, and the recreational facilities will feature swings and other suitable equipment, rest areas and spaces for external therapy.